 Overseas disclosure of your personal information

 We will generally not disclose or transfer your personal information overseas.
-If this does occur, we will not transfer your personal information overseas unless we have taken reasonable steps to ensure that the information which is being transferred will not be held, used or disclosed by the recipient of the information in a manner which is inconsistent with the Australian Privacy Principles.
+If this does occur, we will attempt to notify you and will not transfer your personal information overseas unless we have taken reasonable steps to ensure that the information which is being transferred will not be held, used or disclosed by the recipient of the information in a manner which is inconsistent with the Australian Privacy Principles.

 From time to time we may collect and use your personal information to provide you with direct marketing information about our business.
 You may elect to not receive further information from us by contacting AGITG directly via firstname.lastname@example.org or using the “unsubscribe” facility included in all AGITG promotional emails.